Get a quote in minutes – not weeks or months.

 Before Embroker, the insurance market for startups left much to be desired – too many intermediaries taking a cut, which resulted in opaque pricing, an application process that required sharing sensitive and time-sucking documents – like projected financials and updated cap tables – and a timeline that took weeks.

 We’ve built an entirely new, more evolved way for startup founders to protect themselves and their businesses by purchasing D&O, as well as employment practices and fiduciary liability insurance.
 Our program provides market-leading coverage and is fully backed by Munich Re, one of the world’s leading reinsurers.
-Coverage can be found in less than 60 seconds and at stellar prices.
+Coverage can be found in minutes and at stellar prices.

 In addition, we help our clients with all lines of P&C as well as employee benefits and key person insurance.